Comment on page

 Omnipools rely on an incentivized and passive rebalancing system based on deposits to and withdrawals from them.
 When a user deposits into an Omnipool the deposit will always be made to the least allocated Curve Pool relative to the target distribution, and when a user withdraws it will come from the most over-allocated Curve Pool.
 This means that with regular deposits and withdrawals the pool will maintain a balanced state.

 To incentivize regular deposits and withdrawals, CNC emissions are given out to users who deposit into Omnipools while the pools are imbalanced and the rebalancing reward period is active.
-This period is activated after Curve pool weights have been updated in an Omnipool (i.e. after a LAV).
+This period is activated after Curve pool weights have been updated in an Omnipool (i.e., after a LAV).
 The CNC received will be based on the amount deposited, and will also increase over time while a pool is imbalanced, and will stop when the pool is balanced again.

 The amount of CNC emitted depends on the deposit amount and increases with time.
 This incentivizes users to rebalance as soon as CNC emissions exceed the price impact incurred from making a deposit.

 To incentivize regular deposits and withdrawals, CNC emissions are given out to users who deposit into Omnipools while the pools are imbalanced and the rebalancing reward period is active.
 Note that rewards are not paid out on withdrawals.
-For active LPs that wish to participate in the rebalancing process, they may want to use the
+For active LPs that wish to participate in the rebalancing process, they may want to use the rebalance

-function of an Omnipool.By design, Omnipools do not allow to be imbalanced deliberately.
+By design, Omnipools do not allow to be imbalanced deliberately.
 When depositing into an Omnipool, the deposit will be made into the Curve pool that is the most under-allocated relative to its target allocation.
 Similarly, when withdrawing from an Omnipool, the withdrawal will always be made from the most over-allocated Curve pool.
 The exception to this is when the deposit or withdrawal is so large, that it would push the balance of that Curve pool the other way, resulting in it being more imbalanced than before and over a specified imbalance threshold.
 In this case, a full deposit is made, where the deposit is split over several Curve pools such that the Omnipool is relatively balanced after the deposit/withdrawal.

 All deposits into an Omnipool are always made directly to one or more Curve pools.
 However, the Curve pool LP tokens may not always get deposited (and subsequently staked) on Convex.
 This depends on a ratio of Curve LP tokens that may remain idle.